Preston-Landers/Prompt-Like-A-Pro/README.md

   - For example, when chatting with Claude on the web, it can reach into your code editor (with your permission) and perform actions like searching for or changing text.
-  - Other companies are also starting to adopt MCP a standard for model tool use.
+  - Other companies are also starting to adopt MCP as a standard for model tool use.

-- **Cursor**: a popular AI-focused code editor (a fork of VS Code) popular with vibe coders.
+- **Cursor**: an AI-focused code editor (a fork of VS Code) popular with vibe coders.

 - **Hugging Face**: A platform for sharing, fine-tuning, and deploying LLMs and other AI models.